Embed from Getty Images

 Now the Good Men Project is taking the conversation they’ve been having and making it interactive.
 Collaborative.
 Beyond the comments section on the screen and into a real dialogue.
 Every day of the week there are interactive calls on different topics.
 Readers are invited to become participants and ideas are shared.
 I’ve been honored to co-lead these calls on Monday evenings for the Stop Sexism Social Interest Group.

 We’re building something here and we need your help.
 We are taking those hard conversations and we’re making them easier.
 We’re growing movements and sparking ideas.
 We’re trying to change lives, change the way we have conversations, change the world.

 Idealistic?
 Sure.
 All I know is when you get a group of people together who are passionate about a shared purpose, amazing things can happen.

-Please check out our campaign.
+Please check out what

-Donate if you can.
+Join if you can.
 Share if you will.

-This article originally appeared on Drifting Through
+A version of this article originally appeared on Drifting Through.

 Photo credit: Getty Images